Kfmosomane/IBM-s-Data-Science-Professional-Certificate/Python for Data Science And AI/Week4/Readme.md

-Week 4 of the course
+Week 4 of the course : opening and reading files in python